Which Sintra Palaces Should You Actually Visit?

 Quinta da Regaleira

-The Initiation Well is genuinely unique in Europe — we descended in near-silence and emerged through a hidden grotto into daylight.
+The Initiation Well is unlike anything else in Europe — we descended in near-silence and emerged through a hidden grotto into daylight.
 The gardens are a labyrinth of tunnels and grottoes.
 Worth every cent of the €20.

 Moorish Castle

-1,000-year-old fortress walls with better panoramic views than Pena Palace and a tenth of the crowds.
-A 15-minute walk from Pena.
+1,000-year-old fortress walls with different but equally impressive views to Pena — a wider 360-degree sweep from a lower elevation.
+A tenth of the crowds.
+A 20-25 minute walk from Pena gate-to-gate.

 Pena Palace